 Housing is typically provided, as well as transportation to/from Alaska.
 Interns will also have access to company vehicles to use on “off” hours (may be shared with another intern); gas for personal activities is not paid for.
 In addition to housing, transportation and vehicle access, interns earn an hourly wage.

-For more information on each position and how to apply, view the most current internship announcement (typically updated each spring).
-One of the stream watch internships is funded by the Alaska Conservation Foundation through the Ted Smith Conservation Internship program which requires a separate application.
+One of the Stream Watch internships is funded by the Alaska Conservation Foundation through the Ted Smith Conservation Internship program which requires a separate application.
 Intern announcements are posted in February and are typically filled by the end of the month.

 “Interning with KWF was one of the most impactful and fun summers of my life!”Carson Lambert, 2022